diffpy/diffpy.pdfmorph/README.rst

 For more information on PDFmorph, visit the project wep-page:

+# FIXME - make a page for the project
 [insert project page here, when it exists]

 or email Professor Simon Billinge at sb2896@columbia.edu